Personalized Mckinley Storybook — Make His the Hero

 The Heroic Spirit: Many Mckinleys demonstrate a particularly strong heroic nature.
 This is not coincidental—names carry expectations, and children often grow to embody the qualities their names suggest.
 For Mckinley, whose name means "Son of the fair hero," this manifests as a natural tendency toward heroic problem-solving and heroic thinking.

 The Strong Heart: Beyond heroic, Mckinleys frequently show exceptional strong qualities.
 This might appear as genuine care for friends' feelings, an instinct to help, or a sensitivity to others' needs.
-In stories, this trait makes Mckinley a hero worth rooting for—and in real life, it makes him a wonderful friend.
+In stories, this trait makes Mckinley a hero worth rooting for—and in real life, it makes him a great friend.

 The Noble Mind: Mckinleys often possess a noble approach to the world.
 They ask questions, explore possibilities, and are not satisfied with simple answers.
 This noble nature is a gift—it is the engine of learning and growth.